ShahriarAhnaf/LC-3-VM/README.md

 - These registers let the "computer" executing until the keyboard is pressed and THEN you can retrieve the data. instead of using getc and halting the whole computer.

-EXTRA PROJECT

-MAP THE VM SO THAT IT CAN BE SEEN IN MEMORY!